turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - GetLogicalHeight() : float -- height in dpi scaled units

 ## High Level Interface
+<b>This section must only be used from standalone lua scripts, and must not be used from a ScriptComponent.</b>
+This is because ScriptComponent is always running inside scene.Update(), and paths can not be switched at that time safely.
+On the other hand, a standalone lua script can define its own update logic and render path and cahnge application behaviour.

-### MainComponent
+### Application
 This is the main entry point and manages the lifetime of the application.
-Even though it is called a component, it is not part of the entity-component system
+- [outer]application : Application
-- [outer]main : MainComponent
+- [deprecated][outer]main : Application
-- [void-constructor]MainComponent()
+- [void-constructor]Application()
 - GetContent() : Resource? result
 - GetActivePath() : RenderPath? result
 - SetActivePath(RenderPath path, opt float fadeSeconds,fadeColorR,fadeColorG,fadeColorB)